govau/content-guide/_terms-phrases/gender.md

   content= "
 Use this

-> Every employee should fill out an employment declaration.
+> Submit your employment declaration.

 Not this

-> Every employee should fill out his employment declaration.
+> Every employee should submit his employment declaration.
 "
 %}